-The Certificate in Energy Accounting (CEA) offers Mays BBA accounting majors with an interest in working in the energy industry an opportunity to set themselves apart and find a place in an exciting, competitive industry that provides a wide variety of opportunities – including international.
-The CEA program is designed to give undergraduate accounting students high impact learning experiences related to the energy industry.
+The Certificate in Energy Accounting (CEA) offers Mays BBA Accounting majors who have an interest in working within the energy sector an opportunity to set themselves apart and find a place in an exciting, competitive industry that provides a wide variety of opportunities – including international.
+The CEA program is designed to provide undergraduate accounting students high impact learning experiences related to the energy industry.

-All requirements for the program must be completed prior to graduation.
-A certificate notation will be added to the official transcript upon graduation.
+All CEA requirements must be completed prior to graduation.
+Upon graduation a certificate notation will be added to the official transcript.